To assist state schools with the coordination of the Future Teachers initiatives within their school.

-- Bursary payment – participating students will receive a $200 study assistance payment to cover costs such as textbooks, stationery and campus visits.
-Where required, students who must undertake Tertiary education study units will also receive payment to cover these costs.
+Bursary payment: participating students will receive a $200 study assistance payment to cover costs such as textbooks, stationery and campus visits.
+Where required, students who must pay tuition for the tertiary education study courses will also receive payment to cover these costs.
 Bursary payments are made to the school that the student is enrolled in and will be distributed to the student once received by the school.

-Funds for this program are paid based on where the identified students are located.
+Funds for this program are paid based on student participation in the program or club.

-Recoupment may be sought where all identified students enrolled in the program exit the school.
+Recoupment may be sought where all identified students enrolled in the program/club exit the school.

-Recoupment of funds may also be sought should the school fail to adhere to the terms and conditions of the program.
+Recoupment of funds may also be sought should the school fail to adhere to the terms and conditions of the program or club.

 How to apply

-The Future Teachers bursary was launched in December 2018 for senior secondary students completing approved ITE units while still in school.
-Applicants are required to submit their application to the project team and demonstrate proof of enrolment in an approved Higher Education Institution program.
-Round 1 of the bursary closed on Friday 15 February 2019.
-The next round is scheduled to re-open in May 2019.
+The Future Teachers Bursary was launched in December 2018 for senior secondary students completing approved ITE courses while still in secondary school.
+Applicants are required to submit their application to the project team and demonstrate proof of enrolment in an approved higher education institution program.
+Applications for the bursary will operate on a rolling applications cycle throughout 2021.

-Further information about bursary payment can be found at Teach Queensland.
+Further information can be found on the Teach Queensland website about the

 Attraction Unit, Human Resources